 - Rigid rather than flexible.

-- Led to an unimpeded vent to the outside.
+- Connected to an unimpeded vent to the outside.

 Dehumidifiers tend to be switched on during the day, but are off overnight.
 But humidity can be a problem overnight and less so during the day.
 At night all - or most of the family are home.

 In the morning windows are opened, dehumidifiers and central heating are switched on.
 Unfortunately it is during night that the damage is done.

 We find that most homes that were built with vents in bedrooms for example have had them covered up (usually plastered over) by home-owners.
 We understand why - the wrong type of wall vent installed in the wrong position can make rooms cold on a windy day and are of little benefit on a still day.